If you were to ask any athlete past, present, or future what their favorite sports memories include, what would they say? Teammates.

 Great teammates root, support, and cheer for everyone on the team.
 These teammates support everyone on the team including all players, coaches, and managers.
 They are about the name on the front of the jersey, not the number on the back.
 It doesn’t matter if it’s the All-State player going D1, or the kid who never plays whose career ends when the season is over; these great teammates are cheering loudly for each person they have the honor of calling a teammate.

 Great teammates don’t bring drama or negativity to the team.
 Simply put, they don’t allow drama to be a part of the culture.
 They help create the culture by living out the standards and values which are put on posters.
 When they come to practice they’re not checking phones, sending snaps, or engaging in gossip.
-They connecting with teammates, lifting others up, and setting the tone for an enthusiastic practice.
+They connect with teammates, lifting others up, and setting the tone for an enthusiastic practice.

 Great teammates compete every day.
 These teammates don’t take days off.
 Heck, they don’t take drills off.
 They compete at everything.
 Everything is a healthy competition.
 By having this mindset they help their team stay sharp.
 Complacency is not allowed to creep into the culture.
 Players who compete every day push their teammates to become better and in the process take their team to new heights.